DataLab-Platform/Sigima/README.md

 ## 🧠 License

-SigIma is distributed under the terms of the BSD 3-Clause license.
+Sigima is distributed under the terms of the BSD 3-Clause license.
 See [LICENSE](./LICENSE) for details.

 ---